Climate Resilience and Urban Sustainability Course

 Job Outlook

-High demand for urban sustainability planners in city governments
+High demand for urban sustainability and resilience planners

 Editorial Take